AfroPoP: The Ultimate Cultural Exchange

 AfroPoP: The Ultimate Cultural Exchange, as a series, celebrates the cultural and historical growth that has occurred in the last generation using films tailored to a world audience from insightful, artful and often unique local perspectives.
 These films were carefully selected to portray a more balanced view of Africa than you’ll get on the nightly news and to provide fuel for what must be a global conversation on the present day realities and contemporary lifestyles of Africans, both on the continent and in the Diaspora.

-AfroPoP is produced by the National Black Programming Consortium and distributed by American Public Television.
+AfroPoP is produced by Black Public Media and distributed by American Public Television.
 Funding provided by the National Endowment for the Arts and the Corporation for Public Broadcasting.

 Episodes from Season 10